anon-blue/anon.blue/README.txt

 rvevxevxexevxeservxervessv`bctnyfhythtgdtrdgtgyhuyokpgjtfhfhfth Ok orK.O.
  rgcrfrgew
                                                                        I really
-think that everything that is sbjakdhjksabxjksachsajbjskabcjksbjpoipoidwidbhbjpg dbshabdjxhbjhbxbjasdhbjhvfjhv  windows  rrewetqwyget fygdhgksjagdksjdddhellow wo rld          hello world ! your computer is hacked by ccl, if you want to solve this problem , please comcat me!    --year
+think that everything that is written here will happen soon.
+Make a wish! bhbjpg dbshabdjxhbjhbxbjasdhbjhvfjhv  windows  rrewetqwyget fygdhgksjagdksjdddhellow wo rld          hello world ! your computer is hacked by ccl, if you want to solve this problem , please comcat me!    --year